Connect tagged stream blocks and UHD sink

 I'll probably just send you a patch.
 The timing will be in the next 1-1.5 weeks.

-#8 Updated by Sean Nowlan about 1 year ago
+#8 Updated by Sean Nowlan over 1 year ago

 I made these changes on top of master, current as of today (8fda7acad4f71645bded77b5a4806b21aba46078).
 I used the attached Python script to test the changes, but I'm sure I haven't tested every possible corner case.
 Perhaps I can enlist some help testing/vetting this code?